 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 about Joy Williams

 Joy Williams is the author of four short story collections and four novels.
-The compressed, almost meditative, sections of her most recent collection, Ninety-Nine Stories of God, were written partially as an homage to Thomas Bernhard’s The Voice Imitator.
-Her first novel, State of Grace, was nominated for a National Book Award and The Quick and the Dead was a finalist for the Pulitzer Prize.
-A 2001 essay collection, Ill Nature: Rants and Reflections on Humanity and Other Animals, was a finalist for the National Book Critics Circle Award.
-A thirtieth-anniversary reprint of The Changeling was issued in 2008 with an introduction by novelist Rick Moody.
-Williams was the 1999 recipient of the Rea Award for the Short Story and the 2016 recipient of the PEN/Malamud Award for Excellence in the Short Story.
-Williams received the Paris Review‘s Hadada Award for lifetime achievement earlier this month.
+The compressed—almost meditative—sections of her most recent work, Ninety-Nine Stories of God, were written partially as an homage to Thomas Bernhard’s The Voice Imitator.
+Her first novel, State of Grace, was nominated for a National Book Award, and The Quick and the Dead was a finalist for the Pulitzer Prize.
+An essay collection, Ill Nature: Rants and Reflections on Humanity and Other Animals, was a finalist for the National Book Critics Circle Award.
+A fortieth-anniversary edition of her novel The Changeling was issued in 2018 with an introduction by Karen Russell.

 Williams is a recipient of the Rea Award for the Short Story and the PEN/Malamud Award for Excellence in the Short Story.
 She was recently awarded the Paris Review‘s 2018 Hadada Award for lifetime achievement.
 She is a member of the American Academy of Arts and Letters.